LuiGGi629/zadania/README.md

 ## Memory-efficient CSV

 24. Function that accepts a file object which contains a CSV file (including a header row) and returns a list of namedtuples representing each row.

+## Deal Cards

+25.
+- get_cards: returns a list of namedtuples representing cards.
+Each card should have suit and rank.
+- shuffle_cards: shuffles a deck in-place.
+- deal_cards: accepts a number as its argument, removes the given number of cards from the end of the list and returns them.